 These principles agreed in Busan are part of continuous efforts to improve the delivery of aid.

-Assessing progress towards more effective aid
+Assessing progress towards more effective development co-operation

 The Global Partnership monitoring framework ensure mutual accountability for the the implementation of the Busan commitments, as well as sharing knowledge and good practice.
 Implementation of the Busan commitments is tracked through a set of 10 indicators that incorporate the broad focus of the Busan Partnership agreement, including on collaboration with civil society and the private sector: